 In relation to the disclosure of visual mineralisation, the Company cautions that visual estimates of sulphide and oxide material abundance should never be considered a proxy or substitute for laboratory analysis.
 Laboratory assay results are required to determine the widths and grade of visible mineralisation reported in sampling.
-The Company will update the market when laboratory analytical results become available, which are expected within 3-5 weeks.
+The Company will update the market when laboratory analytical results become available.